DevVivan/odin-project/CSS/css.md

 ### Absolute Units

-Absolute units are those that are always the same in any context - they are not relative to anything else, and are generally considered to always be the same size.
+Absolute units are those that are always the same in any context - they are not relative to anything else and are generally considered to always be the same size.
 Some notable examples of absolute length units are as follows:

 | Unit | Name                |
 |------|---------------------|